A sermon preached at Kowloon Union Church on

 In a way that we perhaps still cannot imagine.

-But even this change in our system of values
+But even this change in our system

 Is not why we choose to walk this path.